reactome/release-data-exporter/README.md

 ## Configuration

-**NOTE: Configuration is done when calling the main script `runDataExporter.sh` for the first time (via invocation of the `data-exporter.jar`), so this section is if set values need to be changed and for general reference.**
+**NOTE: Configuration is done when calling the main script `runDataExporter.sh` for the first time (via invocation of the `data-exporter.jar`), so this section is if set values need to be changed as well as for general reference.**

 The configuration file produced will be at the root directory of this project and named `config.properties`.
 It can be viewed and edited directly if desired.